otrv4/otrv4/architecture-decisions/001-security-level.md

 level of a hash in general is half the size of the output (because of the birthday paradox), this gives us an expected level of 256.

-We will use XSalsa as the stream cipher because it is faster than AES, is immune to timing attacks, and it's safe to randomly generate the nonce (since it's significantly larger).
+We will use XSalsa as the stream cipher because it has a block size of 512 bits compared to AES' 128 block size.
+It is also faster than AES, immune to timing attacks, and its nonce is safely generated at random (since it's significantly larger).
 XSalsa will be used with the following parameters: 20 rounds, 192-bits nonces, and 256-bit keys.